mimran1980/rusteron_gsr/rusteron-archive/README.md

 rusteron-archive = { version = "0.1", features= ["static"] }
 ```

-Ensure that you have also set up the necessary Aeron C libraries required by **rusteron-archive**.
+You must also ensure that you include Aeron C libraries required by **rusteron-archive** when using default feature.
+(Using static will automatically include these dependancies in binary).

 ## Features